Improving infrastructure services in Pacific Island Countries

 The 2013 NIIP also continues the focus on sustainable investments and improved asset management, and includes a funding strategy for the “whole of life costs” of the proposed investments and a special section on resilience against climate change and natural disasters.
 The priority investments are complemented by a range of measures to improve institutional and regulatory environments that support infrastructure investment.

 The 2013 NIIP was prepared by the Government of Tonga with technical support from the Pacific Region Infrastructure Facility (PRIF).

 An executive summary and the full report are available for download here.

 It is estimated that assistance from PRIF development partners alone will lead to approximately $1.7 billion of investment in core economic infrastructure between 2008-09 and 2016-17.
 Effective asset management is necessary for economic benefits of new infrastructure investments to be maximised.

 The Infrastructure Maintenance in the Pacific report investigates maintenance practices in core economic infrastructure sectors, focuses on the main challenges and best asset management practices in Pacific Island Countries (PICs), and explores the impact of assistance from PRIF development partners on infrastructure maintenance.

-The current PRIF partner countries are: Cook Islands, Federated States of Micronesia, Kiribati, Nauru, Niue, Palau, Republic of the Marshall Islands, Samoa, Solomon Islands, Tonga, Tuvalu, and Vanuatu as shown on the map below.
+The current PRIF Partner countries are: Cooks Islands, Federated States of Micronesia, Kiribati, Nauru, Niue, Palau, Republic of the Marshall Islands, Samoa, Solomon Islands, Tonga, Tuvalu and Vanuatu